Abhinav2904/BRRR-Borrow-Read-Return-Repeat/README.md

 Import the library_system.sql file into your MySQL database.

+Update db.php in the includes/ folder with your database credentials.

+Access the application at http://localhost/[project-folder].

 Login for admin panel:
 email: admin@admin.com
 pass: admin123

-Update db.php in the includes/ folder with your database credentials.

-Access the application at http://localhost/[project-folder].
+Demo Login For User
+email: abhinav@gmail.com
+pass: abhinav123